slavrd/tfev4-aws-install/terraform/README.md

 ## Usage

-This directory contains Terraform code that ties the sub modules together.
+This directory contains the Terraform code that ties the sub modules together.
 Each sub module can also be used individually by going to its sub directory.

 To provision the infrastructure with Terraform:

 - set the Terraform module input variables as described [here](https://www.terraform.io/docs/configuration/variables.html#assigning-values-to-root-module-variables).
 Variables for the modules are placed in `variables.*.tf` files.
-Each variable has a description of what it us used for.
+Each variable has a description of what it us used for and many have default values provided as well.

+  The file `example.tfvars` is an example of a minimum needed input variables to successfully apply the Terraform configuration.

 - Set AWS credentials according to the Terraform AWS provider [documentation](https://www.terraform.io/docs/providers/aws/index.html).